COBIT framework explained: aligning IT governance with business strategy

 8. Implementation

-The COBIT framework is a comprehensive reference model for the optimal control and monitoring of corporate IT.
-It helps organisations link technical processes directly to general business objectives.
-Managers use it to create clear structures and ensure that IT investments deliver measurable added value.
+The COBIT framework is a reference model for governing and managing enterprise IT.
+It helps organisations connect technical processes with wider business objectives, create clearer structures and ensure IT investments deliver measurable value.

-Discover relevant frameworks for your IT governance and compliance requirements.
-From strategic alignment to operational implementation, you will receive well-founded guidance here.
+Discover the relevant frameworks for your IT governance and compliance requirements.
+From strategic direction to operational implementation, you’ll find comprehensive guidance here.

 Governance principles5 principles6 principles